montogeek/laravel-docs-es/eloquent.md

 	}

 <a name="has-many-through"></a>
-### Muchos a través
+### Has Many Through

 The "has many through" relation provides a convenient short-cut for accessing distant relations via an intermediate relation.
-For example, a `Country` model might have many `Posts` through a `Users` model.
+For example, a `Country` model might have many `Post` through a `User` model.
 The tables for this relationship would look like this:

 	countries
 		id - integer